 Net leverage ratio

-At the occasion of the December 2018 Capital Markets Day, we reconfirmed our leverage framework, maintained at 3.5x to 4.5x Net Total Debt to Consolidated Annualized EBITDA ("net total leverage1").
+At the occasion of the December 2018 Capital Markets Day, we reconfirmed our leverage framework, maintained at 3.5x to 4.5x Net Total Debt to Consolidated Annualized Adjusted EBITDA ("net total leverage1").
 In absence of any material acquisitions and/or significant changes in our business or regulatory environment, we intend to stay around the 4.0x mid-point through an attractive and sustainable level of shareholder disbursements.
-At March 31, 2020, our net total leverage reached 4.0x, which was unchanged compared to March 31, 2020.
+At June 30, 2020, net total leverage was 4.0x, which was unchanged compared to March 31, 2020.
 This reflected the aformentioned final dividend payment in May 2020, amongst other items that impacted our cash balance at June 30, 2020, as further described above.

-For a reconciliation of both our net total leverage and net covenant ratio as per March 31, 2020, we refer to the Q1 2020 Investor & Analyst Toolkit.
+For a reconciliation of both our net total leverage and net covenant ratio as per June 30, 2020, we refer to the Q2 2020 Investor & Analyst Toolkit.

-1. Net total leverage is defined as the sum of all of the Company's short-term and long-term liabilities minus cash and cash equivalents ("Net Total Debt"), as recorded in the Company's statement of financial position, divided by the last two quarters' Consolidated Annualized EBITDA.
-In its statement of financial position, Telenet's USD-denominated debt has been converted into € using the March 31, 2020 EUR/USD exchange rate.
+- 1. Net total leverage is defined as the sum of loans and borrowings under current and non-current liabilities minus cash and cash equivalents ("Net Total Debt"), as recorded in the Company's statement of financial position, divided by the last two quarters' Consolidated Annualized Adjusted EBITDA.
+In its statement of financial position, Telenet's USD-denominated debt has been converted into € using the June 30, 2020 EUR/USD exchange rate.
 As Telenet has entered into several derivative transactions to hedge both the underlying floating interest rate and exchange risks, the €-equivalent hedged amounts were €2,041.5 million (USD 2,295.0 million Term Loan AR) and €882.8 million (USD 1.0 billion Senior Secured Notes due 2028), respectively.
 For the calculation of its net leverage ratio, Telenet uses the €-equivalent hedged amounts given the underlying economic risk exposure.
 Net total leverage is a non-GAAP measure as contemplated by the U.S. Securities and Exchange Commission's Regulation G.